pedrocaixeta/infDB_fork_31mar/Readme.md

 These services provide core functionalities and support a seamless path from ingestion to analysis and visualization.

 ### Tools
-Tools are external software that is already adopted to the infDB.

-Currently integrated tools include:
+Tools are external software, scripts, or workflows that connect to infDB through its standardized APIs and database schemas, enabling specialized analysis and processing capabilities.

+#### Currently Integrated Tools

+The following tools are currently integrated with infDB:

-- infDB-loader: Containerized automated loading public open data for Germany
+- **infDB-loader**: Containerized solution for automated ingestion of public open data for Germany
-- infDB-processor: Containerized data transformation and enrichment
+- **infDB-basedata**: Containerized pipeline for data transformation, validation, and enrichment
-- [pylovo](https://github.com/tum-ens/pylovo): Tool for generating synthetic low-voltage distribution grids
+- **[pylovo](https://github.com/tum-ens/pylovo)**: Python tool for generating synthetic low-voltage distribution grids
+- **[EnTiSe](https://github.com/tum-ens/EnTiSe)**: Python tool for energy time series generation and management

-More community or domain-specific tools can be attached through the standardized APIs and database schemas.
+Additional community-developed or domain-specific tools can be easily integrated through infDB's standardized APIs and database schemas.

 ## Getting Started
 To get started, follow these steps below.
 For more information in detail read the [https://infdb.readthedocs.io/](https://infdb.readthedocs.io/).